 GIA Classification: Fancy Vivid Orange

-Shaped like a pear, it was the largest fancy vivid orange diamond to appear at an auction.
+Shaped like a pear, it was once the largest fancy vivid orange diamond to appear at an auction.
 It defied its estimate of $21 million, selling for a record-breaking $35.5 million.
-This gem adds another shade to the collection of coloured diamonds, which generally includes the well-known blue and pink diamonds.
+This gem adds another shade to the collection of coloured diamonds, which generally includes the well-known blue, pink, and orange diamonds.

 9) Zoe Diamond